-DUBAI - ADNOC Drilling is ready to expand the United Arab Emirates' oil production capacity beyond its current target of 5 million barrels per day (bpd) by 2027 if the Gulf state gives the green light, the company's chief financial officer told Reuters on Tuesday.
+ADNOC Drilling is ready to expand the United Arab Emirates' oil production capacity beyond its current target of 5 million barrels per day (bpd) by 2027 if given the green light, the company's chief financial officer told Reuters on Tuesday.

-"We're ready to deliver any production capacity that ADNOC needs," Youssef Salem said in an interview, referring to state-owned parent firm the Abu Dhabi National Oil Company.
+"We're ready to deliver any production capacity that ADNOC needs," Youssef Salem said in an interview, referring to state-owned parent firm the Abu Dhabi National Oil Company, when asked if the company was ready for a boost should the UAE request it.

 The UAE, which quit OPEC on May 1 to free itself from production quotas, could boost its output capacity to 6 million bpd if necessary, Energy Minister Suhail al-Mazrouei said last year.